-The Company's exposure to price risk arises from investments held by the Company and classified in the balance sheet as fair value through profit or loss.
+The Company and classified in the balance sheet as fair value through profit or loss.

 CAPITAL MANAGEMENT

 For the purpose of the Company's capital management, capital includes issued equity capital, share premium and all other equity reserves attributable to the equity holders.
 The objective of the company's capital management is to safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits other stakeholders and maintain an optimal capital structure to reduce the cost of capital.
 The company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 The company monitors capital structure using gearing ratio, which is net debt divided by total equity plus net debt.
 The company includes within net debt, interest bearing loans and borrowings, trade and other payables, less cash and cash equivalents, excluding discontinued operations.